nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 - it `moves`, which is an action common to most animals.
 - it `photosynthesizes`, which is an action common to most plants.

 Every action has an input and output.
-To keep it simple, we will reduce the order of complexity into a single ouput for each function, abstracting away the input and everything else in between (__monomorphism__):
+To keep it simple, we reduce the order of complexity into a single ouput for each function, abstracting away the input and everything else in between.
+We also place a constraint that these actions are defined for _Elysia Chronotica_ (__monomorphism__):

 - `breath` produces `CO_2` as output.
 - `photosynth` produces `O_2` as output.